pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Interfacing_with_other_programs.rst

 - The ``debye_waller_grid`` parameter is the size of the (Monhkhorst-Pack) :math:`q`-space grid to use for the Brillouin zone integration needed to calculate the Debye-Waller factor.
-  Higher values will yield a more accurate calculation but the :math:`6 \times 6 \times 6` is sufficient in most cases.
+  Higher values will yield a more accurate calculation but the :math:`6 \times 6 \times 6` grid is sufficient in most cases.

 - The ``temperature`` is in Kelvin.